PixelgenTechnologies/pixelatorR/README.md

 pixelatorR provides the infrastructure to process, analyze and visualize MPX data for R users.

+> [!NOTE] Visit our [package website](https://pixelgentechnologies.github.io/pixelatorR/) for more details about installation and to access the package documentation.

 <p align="center">
     <img src="https://www.pixelgen.com/wp-content/uploads/2022/12/share-image-pixelgen.png" height=200
      alt="Pixelgen Technologies" />